-We are a discovery-driven research group working at the interface between statistical physics, developmental biology, and bioengineering.
-We combine quantitative organism-wide fluorescence imaging ("deep imaging"), functional genomics ("deep sequencing"), and statistical modeling to study systems biology and evolutionary cell biology of flatworms, including free living planarians and parasitic flukes.
-Using these animals, we seek to understand quantitatively the fundamental rules that control stem cell collective behavior to optimize tissue regeneration, remolding, and adaptation.
+We are a discovery-driven research group working at the interface between developmental biology, bioengineering, and statistical physics.
+We combine quantitative organism-wide fluorescence imaging, functional genomics, and physical modeling to understand the fundamental rules that control collective cell behaviors to optimize tissue regeneration, adaptation, and evolution.

 Honors & Awards

 Young Investigator Award, Human Frontier Science Program (2019)

 Beckman Young Investigator Award, Arnold and Mabel Beckman Foundation (2017)

 Hellman Faculty Scholar Award, Hellman Fellows Fund (2017)